javadroider/AlgoDSInJava/src/com/javadroider/designpatterns/behavioral/cor/README.md

 - Every node in chain will have the responsibility to decide, if they can serve the request.
 - If node decides to forward the request, it should be capable of choosing the next node and forward it.
 - There is a possibility where none of the node may serve the request.

+**Real Life Example**
+- Bank loan approval process.
+Bank loan goes thorigh multiple approvals.
+If amount is less cashier might approve it.
+If it is more then he will assign the request to manager.
+If manager can not approve then he may assign the request to zonal manager for approval.
+The person whi has requested for loan is not aware of so many processes happening in the background.

+**Project Example**
+- HTTP Filters